Global hunger and undernourishment are not new issues.

 Preparing communities for climate change

-Climate change frequently impacts people in poverty and those who have disability the greatest.
-This is due to a number of reasons including:
+Climate change disproportionately impacts people in poverty and those with disabilities.
+This is due to a number of reasons:

-• When climate change impacts food and water accessibility, people with disability face barriers in their environment that makes relocation a challenge
+- When climate change impacts food and water accessibility, people with disabilities face barriers in their environment that makes relocation a challenge

-• People with disabilities are more likely to be left behind or forgotten about during and after disaster events
+- People with disabilities are more likely to be left behind or forgotten during and after disaster events

 For more information on this please read our Climate Change: Poverty and Disability article.